 2. Submit an attestation

 The other option is for the employee to submit an attestation of coverage to the employer.
-That’s just a physical or electronic letter stating that the employee and their dependents will be enrolled in individual health coverage for the plan year.
-It should also include the date the insurance coverage begins as well as the name of the coverage provider.
+This is a physical or electronic letter stating that the employee and their dependents will be enrolled in individual health insurance coverage for the plan year.
+It should also include the date the insurance coverage begins, as well as the name of the coverage provider.

 When do employers need to check employees' insurance status?

-There are three periods when employers need to ensure their ICHRA participants have acceptable individual coverage:
+There are three periods when employers need to ensure their ICHRA participants have acceptable individual health insurance coverage:

-Prior to the first day of each plan year, all employees and their dependents must fill out the Individual Coverage HRA Attestation: Annual Coverage Substantiation Requirement form to show proof of coverage.
+Prior to the first day of each plan year, all current employees and their dependents must fill out the Individual Coverage HRA Attestation: Annual Coverage Substantiation Requirement form2 to show proof of coverage.

-Every time an employee submits a reimbursement request, they must also include a completed copy of the Individual Coverage HRA Attestation: Ongoing Substantiation Requirement form to go with it.
+Every time a current employee submits a reimbursement request, they must also include a completed copy of the Individual Coverage HRA Attestation: Ongoing Substantiation Requirement form to go with it.